HeikkiHietala/esp32-motor-control-over-Internet/README.md

 ![user interface](speed%20control.PNG)

-Every time you click on the buttons, the system changes the contents of the file speedcontrol.txt and as the ESP32 is set to read the file five times a second, its speed changes according to the value in the file.
+Every time you click on the buttons, the system changes the contents of the file speedcontrol.txt and as the ESP32 is set to read the file twice a second, its speed changes according to the value in the file.